xiaoyang-sde/knowledge-base/docs/programming-language/index.md

   - Sweep phase: The algorithm scans all heap memory from start to finish, and frees all blocks not marked as being in-use.
 Each object on the heap has a metadata chunk that stores the size of the current object and a pointer to the next object.
 - Mark and compact: The garbage collector discovers all in-use objects, moves them to a new block of memory, and reclaims the old block of memory.
 - Reference counting: Each object keeps a count of the number of active object references that point at it.
 When an object's count reaches zero, it's reclaimed.

+### Destructor

+- Destructors are used in languages with manual memory management.
+There are deterministic rules that govern when destructors are run, so the descructor could release critical resources such as closing network connections.

+- Finalizers are used in languages with garbage collector to release unmanaged resources that aren't garbage collected.
+Unlike a destructor, a finalizer might not run at a predictable time or at all because the garbage collector is unpredictable.

+- Disposal methods are functions that releases the resources, which require an explicit invocation.

+## Variable Binding Semantic

+- Value semantics: Each variable name could bind to the storage that represents that variable.

+- Reference semantics: Each variable name could bind to another variable's storage that holds the value.
+The reference variable is identical to the referred variable.

+- Object reference semantics: Each variable name could be a pointer that points to an object or value.
+The semantics treat object assignment and field access with a different semantic.

+- Name semantics: Each variable name could bind to a pointer that points to an expression graph.
+The result of each evaluation is memoized to eliminate redundant computations.